FREQUENTLY ASKED QUESTIONS

-I am Allan Wood!
-I am 19, but that number is likely to change come next August 16 (which is my birthday)!
+I am Allan!
+I am 20-something, a number so vague you might assume it changes rather regularly.
 I am a dude in college, and plan on getting a degree in something I may or may not be good in!
 I have brown hair, hazel (or so I'm told) eyes, I wear glasses, and I wear a hat sometimes.
 And a red sweatshirt.
-(I will admit, I no longer wear these things normally, but I like to keep a certain uniformity to my comics.)
+(I will admit, I no longer wear these things normally, but I like to keep a certain uniformity to my comic for symbolism.)

 What is this place?

 This is the Extra page of the home of my webcomic which I eponyously entitled Allan!
 I post comic strips (or try to) which are journal things about me, my friends, and my family.
 Sometimes I do things about the internet and internet things, and other times I will do strips about dreams and stuff.
 Occasionally, even,

 some strips don't even have pictures!
 Whoa.